EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Every time a job is created by an app, Open OnDemand creates the job files that the app needs for it to run within a job-specific **job context directory** in an app-specific directory under your `ondemand` directory.

-As mentioned earlier, for most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so any files created within your home directory on a back-end will be available on the Open OnDemand VM, and vice-versa.
-For back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM, Open OnDemand will automatically copy job files from the Open OnDemand VM to your chosen back-end when you submit a job.
+As mentioned earlier, for most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends.
+But, for back-ends where your home directory is not common to both the Open OnDemand VM and the back-end, Open OnDemand will automatically copy job files from the Open OnDemand VM to your chosen back-end when you submit a job.

 When the app's job runs, it creates a log file in the job context directory on the back-end.
 This log file includes information from the app itself plus any outputs from any commands run by the app.
 For apps that run containers, the log file also includes outputs from the containers as they run.
 If an app does not run as expected, or does not run at all, it can be useful to check the log file for hints as to what may have went wrong.